A statement of the obvious? Not necessarily.

 You need to edit and add your own value to them and, before you do that, you need to make sure the re-sale rights enable you to do so.

-If you know how to fix their problems develop your own product to do so.
+If you know how to fix their problems develop your own membership site and/or product to do so.

 Otherwise, find a product that fixes their problems, via one of the other methods above, and build a business around it.